Corey Bailey

 He was the one who built the much sought after Dumble guitar amp.

-in 1973.
-The Alley was located on Lankershim Blvd, North Hollywood, CA., at
+1973.
+The Alley was located on Lankershim Blvd, North Hollywood, CA., at the

 stand.
 The building front was adorned with angular wood paneling and a blue-

-only the outline of a front door.
-No hint of the legends preserved inside.
-The
+the outline of a front door.
+No indication of the legends preserved inside.

 The Alleyway was a detached building, although it was considered to be part of